 Save your settings and you are all set to see the links on your site.

 Managing links is great for your site search engine popularity and readability.
 Even it helps to get rid of broken links.
 WordPress Links Manager works efficiently in managing the links easily.
 That directs you to improve SEO plus having an external linking policy and dealing with Comment links and Social media links.
 So where dealing these things separately will give you a headache, WordPress Links Manager is a great relief that enables you to manage all these things at a single place.
 It can manage the links tactfully and effectively to keep you free from these overheads.

 You can link easily to your social channels, and more through WordPress Links Manager.
-And if you want to design a new website or thinking to redesign an existing website, try your hand on the WordPress Theme Builder, TemplateToaster.
+And if you want to design a new website or thinking to redesign an existing website, try your hand on web design software and WordPress website Builder, TemplateToaster.